ajay2696/learning_assistant/README.md

 # Learning Assistant Application

 A comprehensive learning assistant that generates personalized study plans and detailed lesson content using AI.
-The application consists of a React frontend and a Python FastAPI backend.
+The application leverages Google ADK (AI Development Kit) with FastAPI backend and React frontend, implementing robust guardrails and rate limiting for production-grade AI interactions.

 ## Architecture